About Elemental – Inorganic – Organic – Mercury Toxicity – Post 23

-The reason why it is important to establish whether the toxicity is not just chronic or acute but whether it is elemental, inorganic or organic as the chelation process, the processes to remove the toxins from the body, are different.
+The reason why it is important to establish whether the mercury toxicity is not just chronic or acute but whether it is elemental, inorganic or organic mercury toxicity as the chelation process, the process to remove the toxins from the body differ.

-Much research had been undertaken by the patient since 2009 exploring the many symptoms being suffered because NHS clinicians were repeatably failing to diagnose.
-When resorting to private health care, scans and blood tests were taken for metal toxicity, returned repeatably positive during 2016.
+Much research had been undertaken by the patient and private clinicians since 2009 exploring the many symptoms being suffered because NHS clinicians were repeatably failing to diagnose.
+When resorting to private health care, scans and blood tests were taken for metal toxicity, returning repeatably positive during 2016.

 It was important to establish whether the poisoning of the patient was not just acute or chronic mercury toxicity (explained in post 22) but the cause of the toxicity, whether it was elemental, inorganic or organic.

 The UK government released a Public Health England document 2016 Compendium of Chemical Hazards (publishing.service.gov.uk which identifies three sources of mercury

 - Elemental mercury also known as metallic mercury and quicksilver